 A small number of the mailing lists we operate are not available or disclosed to the public, nor are their contents made available to the public.
 These mailing lists are clearly indicated as non-public in their registration materials.

 Email sent directly to an individual member, employee, contractor or director of a Party generally will not be made available to the public.

 We delete the personal information that we collect to generate letters of invitation in a timely fashion after each meeting.
 We request that local organizations with whom we share this data to generate the letters also delete it in a timely fashion.

-Our websites are not intended for use by children under 13 years old.
-We do not knowingly collect personally identifiable information from, or target our websites to, children under the age of 13.
-In accordance with the United States Children's Online Privacy Protection Act of 1998, if we discover that a child under 13 has provided us with personally identifiable information, without the consent and participation of a parent or guardian, we will remove it from our systems.
+Our online services are not intended for use by children under 13 years old.
+We do not knowingly collect personally identifiable information from, or target our online services at, children under the age of 13.
+If we discover that a child under 13 has provided us with personally identifiable information, without the consent and participation of a parent or guardian, we will remove it from our systems.

-Occasionally, the Parties will link to websites or services operated by third parties, for example, to conferencing services.
-The Parties make no representation about the privacy policies of such sites.
+Occasionally, our website or communications will link to websites or services operated by third parties, for example, to conferencing services.
+We make no representation about the privacy policies of such sites.